MathieuUrstein/HEIG.TWEB.Project02/README.md

 It is mainly based on the following features:

 - Creation of polls of various types.
-  We have polls that can be responded by selecting one answer in a list.
+  We have polls that can be answered by selecting one answer in a list.
   We have other polls with multiple answers that can be selected.
   We have also other polls that can be answered with true or false.

 - Respond to polls.

-- See the answers given by the others to the polls.
+- See the answers given by the others to the polls live.

-- Rate polls.

 For example, we can take the case of a school audience.
 The professor write different polls and his students will answer those polls.
-In addition, they can see the already given answers by the other students and rate the polls.
+In addition, they can see the already given answers by the other students.

 Features that are also implemented are the following about the creation of an account: